The Israeli-Palestinian conflict, spanning over a century, has witnessed moments of hope, despair, upheaval, and tentative peace.

 The PLO's political maneuvering on the international stage, combined with the visible resistance on the ground, pressured Israel to reconsider its stance on negotiations.

-The Oslo Accords, a series of agreements between Israel and the Palestine Liberation Organization (PLO), represented a significant shift in the Israeli-Palestinian conflict.
+At the same time, the Oslo Accords, a series of agreements between Israel and the PLO, represented a significant shift in the Israeli-Palestinian conflict.

 Initiated in secret meetings in Norway, the negotiations culminated in the signing of the Oslo I Accord on September 13, 1993, on the White House lawn.